haydensimenthy994/acoustic-countermeasures/README.md

   branch of `scripts/run_blackbox_transfer.py`.
 - The RIR bank is now generated with a fixed seed (`build_rir_bank(seed=42)`), so EOT-PGD runs are bit-reproducible.
+- Black-box PGD/EOT transfer uses clean-start attacks (`random_start=False` in `scripts/run_blackbox_transfer.py` and the
+  cross-dataset transfer runners) so perturbations are crafted from clean audio rather than random L∞ noise inside the ε-ball.
+- Attack loops use `torch.autograd.grad` on the perturbation tensor instead of `model.zero_grad()` + `loss.backward()`, avoiding side
+  effects when the same model is reused for mel/target evaluation.
 - `set_seed(42)` is called at the top of every `scripts/run_*.py` attack and baseline script.
 - `scripts/check_duration_leakage.py` audits whether drone vs